kitemakerhq/dump-organization/README.md

 # dump-organization

 This is a simple script that utilizes the Kitemaker GraphQL API to dump all of the contents of an organization, including its work items and themes.
-It outputs things as a JSON blob.
+It outputs things as JSON or CSV.

 ## Usage